vgl2/nfl-fantasy-lineup-recommendation/README.md

 # nfl-fantasy-lineup-recommendation
 Sample recommendation model to predict recommended lineups to use for fantasy football.
 All of the data has been provided by NFL FastR https://www.nflfastr.com/

+Files - all .cbm files are models fitted using catboost.
+The csv files are the features that were used to fit .
+Please contact vgl2@uw.edu for more information on how these models were fitted (features used, datasets used etc).
+All of the csv files and cbm files are needed in order to generate the recommendations.

+Workhorse file - fantasy_football_recommender.ipynb
+Wrapper file to use - main_recommender_wrapper.ipynb - Feel free to <shift - Enter> the entire way through this file until you reach the portion to add your platform info.

 This version only predicts for the following positions:
 1. QB